azavea/osmesa/README.md

 ## OSMesa

 This project is a stack for working with OSM and other vector data sources in GeoMesa.
+It is build to allow for large scale batch analytic jobs to run on the latest OSM data, updated with minutely replication files.

+__NOTE__ This repo is pre-alpha and under active development.
+Contact the authors if you are interested in helping out or using this project.

 ## Components

 ### Ingest

-Use `osm2orc` to convert `pbf` files to `ORC` files.
+Use [osm2orc](https://github.com/mojodna/osm2orc) to convert `pbf` files to `ORC` files.

-Use osmesa-import to import ORC file into GeoMesa instance.
+Use osmesa-ingest to ingest ORC file into the GeoMesa instance.
 The GeoMesa instance will be based on HBase, with it's storage on S3.
 VectorPipe will be used to generate the feature data from OSM elements.
 The ingest will be run as a Spark job.